peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * <code>radix</code> - A base from 2 to 36.
 Depending on the radix, the sequence of
- bytes can use the basic digits 0 to 9 (U+0030 to U+0039) and then the basic upper-case letters A to Z (U+0041 to U+005A).
+ bytes can use the basic digits 0 to 9 (U+0030 to U+0039) and then the basic uppercase letters A to Z (U+0041 to U+005A).
 For example, 0-9 in radix 10, and 0-9, then A-F in radix 16.
-Where a basic upper-case letter A to Z is allowed in the sequence of bytes, the corresponding basic lower-case letter (U+0061 to U+007a) is allowed instead.
+Where a basic uppercase letter A to Z is allowed in the sequence of bytes, the corresponding basic lowercase letter (U+0061 to U+007a) is allowed instead.

 **Returns:**